Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Time dependent laser generated current

-Fig.~\ref{fig:j_summary}c shows the temporal evolution of the current from the simulation with $a_0=10$ by plotting the current as a function of propagation distance into the plasma.
+Fig.~\ref{fig:j_summary}c shows the temporal evolution of the current of the simulation with $a_0=10$ by plotting the current as a function of propagation distance into the plasma with the first four half-cycles being convoluted into the period of $0-\pi$.
 Again we only consider energetic electrons with $\gamma-1 > m \equiv 1$, hence $v>0.86 c$.
-Neglecting for now dispersion for the small distance traveled and assuming $v_z\approx c$, space and time are interchangeable and one can think of the figure as temporal evolution of the current of energetic laser generated electrons. \\ Clearly the current is not constant but shows the well-known pronounced $2\omega_0$ structure and an additional micro-structure.
-Calculating the model predictions from~\eqref{eqn:new_j_h_both2}, the only free parameter remaining is $\chi$ which can be extracted from the simulation and for our conditions is always close to $0.1-0.15$.
-The result reads
+Neglecting for now dispersion for the small distance traveled and assuming $v_z\approx c$, space and time are interchangeable and one can think of the figure as temporal evolution of the current of energetic laser generated electrons. \\ Clearly the current is not constant but shows the well-known pronounced $2\omega_0$ structure.
+Moreover, the current shows a similar temporal behavior within a bunch as seen before for the density.
+To calculate the time dependent current $j_h(t)=\langle j_h(t) \rangle f(t)v_z(t)/\langle f(t)v_z(t)\rangle$ we again assume that the electrons move ballistically into the laser direction, $v=v_z$.
+For the mildly relativistic case the current is then calculated to

-for $0.5\mathrm{i}<t/2\pi<0.5\mathrm{i}+0.25$ where $\mathrm{i}\in \mathbb{N}$ and else $j_h(t)=0$.
-This current is shown in Fig.~\ref{fig:j_summary}c (orange line) and agrees well with the simulation result.
-For the mildly relativistic case the right hand side of~\eqref{eqn:j_h_A_approx} can be simplified by approximating the second term with $\left(3/\hat{a}_0\right)^{\sqrt{2}}+1$.
-In complete analogy the temporal current evolution can be calculated for $f=const.$ (orange dashed line) as usually assumed in literature.
-However, in this case the predicted temporal evolution within a bunch would be inverse, increasing towards the end of the bunch, which contradicts the simulation result.

-Given the simplicity of the model and approximations we made, the agreement of the model asuming $f\propto 1/\gamma_h$ with the PIC simulation is remarkable.
-Two distinct excursions from the prediction are seen in the figure and are due to a micro bunching effect of the bunch interacting with the bulk, which is not included in our model~\cite{EAAC2015proceeding}.
-Another discrepancy is that the current does not immediately drop to zero after half a laser period but leaks into the theoretically empty region.
-We speculate this to be due to non-vanishing initial electron momenta or surface fields that cause a deviation from the plane transverse electromagnetic wave model assumption.

-We can also calculate time averaged currents performing the time average of~\eqref{eqn:new_j_h_both2}.
-We readily obtain for the case of moderate laser intensities, Eqn.~\eqref{eqn:j_h_A_approx}, the result

-while for the ultra-relativistic case no analytic solution exists but Eqn.~\eqref{eqn:new_j_h_both2} must be solved numerically.
-Again, in order to compare to the PIC simulations, we compute the current taking only into account the electrons with kinetic energy larger than $m$, $\left\langle j_h\right\rangle_{m}$.
-Fig.~\ref{fig:j_hot} shows the PIC results together with the numerically obtained theoretical values.
-A very good agreement is achieved, considering the transition between the mildly relativistic and ultra-relativistic laser intensity regimes (dashed line).
-In contrast, using Eqn.~\eqref{eqn:EfluxconserveSimpler}, i.e. neglecting the temporal structure of $n_h$, $\gamma_h$ and $v_h$, we would have significantly underestimated the current. (blue line). \\